Ashton-Daniel/Weather-App/README.md

 ## Usage
 ### Menus
-There are 3 menus that can be accessed in this app; The main menu, the weather menu and the location history menu.
-The
+There are three menus contained within this weather app: The main menu, the weather menu and the location history menu.
+The main menu is the

-### Additional Commands
+### Universal Commands
+Additionally, there are three commands that can be utilized in any menu: 'help', 'quit' and 'clear'.
+The help command will give the user a list of commands that can be inputted at that menu.
+The quit commmand allows the user to

+## Acknowledgements
+Open Weather Map's API was used in the construction of this project.